shaista61/Food-clone-app/README.md

-**The Food Clone App** is a web application designed to replicate the functionality of popular food delivery platforms.
+**Food Clone App** is a web-based application that replicates the functionality of popular food delivery platforms.
+This project allows users to browse food items, add them to their cart, and place orders.
+The application is built using modern web development technologies with a focus on user-friendly design and robust backend architecture.
-This project aims to provide a basic yet scalable template for a food delivery app, showcasing core features such as user authentication, restaurant listings, order management, and payment integration.

-Features:

-**User Authentication**: Secure sign-up, login, and profile management using email or social media logins.

-**Restaurant Listings**: View a list of nearby restaurants, with the ability to filter by cuisine type, ratings, and location.

-**Menu Viewing**: Browse restaurant menus with detailed descriptions, images, and prices.

-**Order Placement**: Add items to a cart, customize orders, and checkout with payment options.
+**Key Features**
+**User Management**: Users can sign up, log in, and manage their accounts.
+**Browse Menu**: View a list of food items categorized for easy navigation.
+**Add to Cart**: Users can add their favorite dishes to the cart before placing an order.
+**Order Placement**: A seamless order placement process with order history tracking.
+**Data Storage**: MySQL database is used to store user details, order data, and menu information.

+**Tech Stack**
+**Frontend:** HTML, CSS.
+**Backend:** Core Java & Advanced Java
+**Database:** MySQL for data storage.